anjanpaul/Lamp-stack/README.md

 sudo vim /etc/apache2/apache2.conf

 ```
-and paste this things end of the configureation
+and paste this line end of the configuration
 ```
 Include /etc/phpmyadmin/apache.conf